livesey-finance/livesey-database/README.md

 	}
 ```

-So, if you want to correct syntax in test or in new code, you have to run `npm run lint command`.
+So, if you want to correct syntax in test or in new code, you have to run `npm run lint` command.

-5. **Happy testing 👩‍💻**
+4. **Happy testing 👩‍💻**

 ---